 - Pottsville Bait and Tackle

 - Pottsville Golf Course

 Located on the coast due east of Mt Warning, Pottsville offers a variety of accommodation, including budget caravan parks, cabins, holiday homes and flats, and a motel.

 Hastings Point and Cabarita Beach just to the north of Pottsville, provide a more diverse range of lodgings, ranging from holiday bungalows and flats, to motels, caravan parks, holiday apartments and holiday resorts.

-During the Xmas school holidays the public reserve at Hastings Point Headland is open to visitors for camping, with bookings managed by the Tweed Coast Hastings Point Holiday Park.
+During the Xmas school holidays only, the public reserve at Hastings Point Headland is also open to visitors for camping, with bookings managed by the Tweed Coast Hastings Point Holiday Park.

 Cudgera Creek at Hastings Point has long been a favourite for families, fisherfolk and adventure, providing ample opportunities for exploration, with canoeing, fishing and swimming popular, especially for children.